-Rodney Page was the first African American coach at the University of Texas.
-He is a former teacher in Austin ISD, as well as a teacher at Round Rock High School.
-In 2001, Mr. Page created two mentoring groups, and now works with Success High School through the Phoenix Rising Young Men's Group.
+Rodney Page was the first African American coach of any sport at the University of Texas at Austin and first women's basketball head coach at the university.
+He is a former teacher at McNeil and Round Rock High Schools and in Austin Independent School District.
+In 2001, Mr. Page created two mentoring groups, and now works with Success High School in Round Rock ISD through the Phoenix Rising Young Men's Group.

 The first African American to earn a Ph.D. from Harvard University and co-founder of the NAACP.

 Field Officer for the NAACP, Evers was murdered outside of his home in an ambush.